amrznik/german-reading-app/README.md

 ### Highlight Translation
 <p align="justify">
     To translate a highlighted section, I used two different services: first, I used the <a href="https://github.com/LibreTranslate/LibreTranslate">LibreTranslate API</a> which is a free and open source machine translation API, entirely self-hosted.
-Fot this, you need to install LibreTranslate API on your local machine.
+For this, you need to install LibreTranslate API on your local machine.
 Another service is <a href="https://cloud.google.com/translate/docs/reference/rest/v2/translate">Google Translate API</a>, for which you need to get an API key.
     <br><br>
     Alternatively, you can make API calls to the LibreTranslate API hosted on <a href="https://libretranslate.com/">their website</a> by getting <a href="https://portal.libretranslate.com/">their API key</a>, or use one of the <a href="https://github.com/LibreTranslate/LibreTranslate?tab=readme-ov-file#mirrors">public LibreTranslate mirrors</a>.
 Additionally, you can use any third-party translation services (like DeepL, Bing Translator, etc.).
 Just make sure to update API call in '<a href=src/App.js>App.js</a>' accordingly.
 </p>